The Tropical Spice Garden Story

 We worked to preserve as much of the original indigenous flora and fauna while maintaining the original topography of the site to give the Tropical Spice Garden a timeless, natural feel.
 Many of the existing rubber trees were left undisturbed, to give shade and shelter to visitors (and also to the Garden’s smaller inhabitants).

-Water plays a prominent role in the Garden, and the design team was able to skillfully re-route the water from a small nearby waterfall through a series of man-made canals into a pond by the visitors’ entrance.
+Water plays a prominent role in the Garden, and our design team was able to skilfully re-route the water from a small nearby waterfall through a series of man-made canals into a pond by the visitors’ entrance.
 From many parts of the Garden, visitors can hear the gentle, relaxing gurgle of water meandering through the grounds.

-Tropical Spice Garden is more than just a garden, we’re a small group of environmentally and socially-aware individuals trying to make a difference.
+Tropical Spice Garden is more than just a garden!
+We’re an organization of environmentally and socially-aware individuals.

-- Most of our team members come from the local community and live within Tropical Spice Garden’s neighbourhood.
+- Our team members come from the local community and live within Tropical Spice Garden’s neighbourhood.
 It’s great being able to rely on a tightly-knit, bunch of friendly neighbours!